silarsis/personal_dev/README.md

 it's public so I can refer people to useful bits (Vagrantfile and bootstrap.sh are the most obvious, and maybe the docker/*/(Dockerfile|run.sh) pattern if that's useful).

+Oh, "drun.sh" in the docker/ directory provides a short-cut for running any of the docker/*/run.sh scripts